‘House Of Cards’ Season 5 Predictions: What To Expect From The New Season

 Nick Offerman Squashes ‘Parks And Recreation’ Fan Theory That Leslie Becomes President

-A major death is definitely on the cards:
+A major death is definitely on the cards

 House of Cards is no stranger to killing off some of its biggest characters.
 In the show’s second season, Frank unexpectedly pushed his political ally and love interest Zoe Barnes (Kate Mara) in front of a train.
 With that in mind, it’ll be no surprise if the writers of House of Cards kill off another major character in the upcoming fifth season.